 The Android Pie update could have a significant impact on your Galaxy Note 9’s performance.
 While many of you should install the update as soon as it arrives, others are better off waiting a few hours, a few days, or longer before moving to Android 9.0 and Samsung’s new One UI.

 Samsung promised to fire up the Galaxy Note 9 Android Pie roll out in January and the company kept its promise.
-The Galaxy Note 9 Pie update is rolling out right now though it’s currently limited to a few regions around the world.
+The Galaxy Note 9 Pie update is rolling out right now and it has spread to many regions around the world since launch.

-Right now, the Galaxy Note 9 Android Pie update is pushing out to Galaxy Note 9 users in Germany, the United Kingdom, South Korea, India, and the United States.
+Right now, the Galaxy Note 9 Android Pie update is pushing out to Galaxy Note 9 users in Germany, the United Kingdom, South Korea, India, the United States, and many other countries.